Amounts stated in millions of SEK (SEK M) unless specified otherwise.

 Assets and liabilities are reported at historical cost with the exception of certain financial assets and liabilities, which are reported at fair value.
-Financial assets and liabilities recognized at fair value consist of derivative instruments.
 Fixed assets and disposal groups held for sale are reported at their carrying amount or fair value less sales expenses, whichever is lowest.

 Assessments and estimates

 Preparation of the financial statements in accordance with IFRS requires management making assessments, estimations and assumptions that affect the application of the accounting principles and the figures reported for assets, liabilities, revenues and expenses.
 The estimates and assumptions are based on historical experience and other factors that seem reasonable under current conditions.
 The results of these estimates and assumptions are then used to assess the carrying amount of assets and liabilities not otherwise evident from other sources.
 The actual outcome may deviate from these estimations and assessments.
 The estimations and assessments are reviewed regularly.
 Changes in estimations are reported in the period in which they are made if they only affect that period, or in the period in which they are made and future periods if they affect both the period concerned and future periods.

 Management’s assessments in connection with application of IFRS that have significant effect on the financial statements and estimates that may cause material adjustments to the financial statements of subsequent years are described in greater detail in Note 32, Significant estimates and assessments.